CMU logo

 Weekly Seminars

-During the 2021 program, our seminars included:
+During recent programs, seminars included:

 • Small Group Breakouts, students divided into groups with others outside of their research area along with a faculty or PhD ‘moderator’ to discuss their progress, challenges, how to overcome those challenges and get an outsider’s perspective